wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 16 And when they came into the waters of Europe , the men of Britain gnashed their teeth with vexation , neither would they he hold them , but they turned their backs , for their pride was wounded , whilst the surrounding nations beheld the fleet with astonishment.

-17 Now it was on the eighteenth day of the fifth month , in the same year , in the after part of the day , that the fleet of Columbia spread their wings to the western breeze , and sailed from the haven of New- York ;
+17 Now it was on the eighteenth day of the fifth month , in the same year , in the after part of the day , that the fleet of Columbia spread their wings to the western breeze , and sailed from the haven of New-York ;

 18 And , with Decatur , the chief captain , in the Guerriere , they bade farewell to the land of Columbia ; fand the shouts of the people made the welkin ring , and their blessings followed after them.